HandBrake/HandBrake-docs/source/en/latest/get-handbrake/download-and-install.markdown

 #### Warning about 3rd party download sites

 Please be aware that this is the *only* official download source for HandBrake.
 If you download from any other website, we highly recommend you check the download checksums against those published on our website: [Checksum List](https://handbrake.fr/checksums.php).

-Unfortunately, since HandBrake is free and open-source, 3rd parties are able to re-package our downloads.
-In some cases they bundle Adware / Malware with our code.
-We have no control over this which is why we highly recommend you only ever download directly from https://handbrake.fr to avoid any problems.
+This will ensure you get an official copy of HandBrake and not one that may contain unwanted extras.

 ## Downloading